senacor/InnoLabFacebookMessenger/docs/bare_metal/README.md

 ```

 `req.env.facebook_verify_token` is available once you added the token as AWS API Gateway stage environment variable, as [descibed above](#deploy-environment-variables-to-aws).
 Make sure to pass the prioviously created validiation token, when adding webhooks.
 Facebook will add the verify token as query parameter `hub.verify_token`.
-Return the challenge Facebook also provides as query parameter, if validiation passed.
+Return the challenge Facebook provides as query parameter `hub.challenge`, if validiation passed.

 ![Verify Token](./verify_token.png)

 ### Message signature validiation

-To make sure each call is made by your application and not modified by anybody else Facebook provides a hash of the message body created with your app secret.
+To make sure each call is made by your application and not modified by anybody else, Facebook provides a hash of the message body, created with your app secret.
 Make sure to check the messages integrity!

 ```javascript
 /**